 Winter baby shower invitation wording

 A winter baby shower is positively heart-warming—but you can allude to chilly temperatures with one of these notes.
-Plus, you can get even more use out of your holiday decorations by using them as a sweet shower backdrop.
+Plus, you can get even more use out of your holiday decorations by using them as a sweet Christmas baby shower backdrop.

-Baby, it’s cold outside.
+— Baby, it’s cold outside.

-Welcome our little snowflake.
+— Welcome our little snowflake.